OpenTranslationBible/open-bible/en-GB/43.John/md/john-19.md

 ## John 19:42

-Because it was the Jewish day of Preparation and since the tomb was nearby, they laid Jesus there.
+Because it was the Jewish day of Preparation and the tomb was nearby, they laid Jesus there.